Harmonic analysis of little $q$-Legendre polynomials: Abstract

 \section{Abstract}

-Many classes of orthogonal polynomials satisfy a specific linearization property giving rise to a polynomial hypergroup structure, which offers an elegant and fruitful link to harmonic and functional analysis.
-From the opposite point of view, this allows regarding certain Banach algebras as $L^1$-algebras, associated with underlying orthogonal polynomials or with the corresponding orthogonalization measures.
+Many classes of orthogonal polynomials satisfy a specific linearization property giving rise to a polynomial hypergroup structure, which offers an elegant and fruitful link to Fourier analysis, harmonic analysis and functional analysis.
+From the opposite point of view, this allows regarding certain Banach algebras as $L^1$-algebras, associated with underlying orthogonal polynomials.
 The individual behavior strongly depends on these underlying polynomials.
 We study the little $q$-Legendre polynomials, which are orthogonal with respect to a discrete measure.
-Their $L^1$-algebras have been known to be not amenable but to satisfy some weaker properties like right character amenability.
-We will show that the $L^1$-algebras associated with the little $q$-Legendre polynomials share the property that every element can be approximated by linear combinations of idempotents.
-This particularly implies that these $L^1$-algebras are weakly amenable (i. e., every bounded derivation into the dual module is an inner derivation), which is known to be shared by any $L^1$-algebra of a locally compact group.
+We will show that their $L^1$-algebras have the property that every element can be approximated by linear combinations of idempotents.
+This particularly implies that these $L^1$-algebras are weakly amenable (i. e., every bounded derivation into the dual module is an inner derivation), which is known to be shared by any $L^1$-algebra of a locally compact group; in the polynomial hypergroup context, weak amenability is rarely satisfied and of particular interest because it corresponds to a certain property of the derivatives of the underlying polynomials and their (Fourier) expansions w.r.t. the polynomial basis.
+To our knowledge, the little $q$-Legendre polynomials yield the first example of a polynomial hypergroup whose $L^1$-algebra is weakly amenable and right character amenable but fails to be amenable.
 As a crucial tool, we establish certain uniform boundedness properties of the characters.
-Our strategy relies on continued fractions, character estimations and asymptotic behavior.
+Our strategy relies on the Fourier transformation on hypergroups, the Plancherel isomorphism, continued fractions, character estimations and asymptotic behavior.